Universal frame set for rational functions: Proof of Theorem 1

 {\bf Step 7}.
-Here we provide an algorithm of erasing.
-Fix $m$-th segment $A_m$ and consider its block $\Delta_m$ and a matrix $B_m$ of the form (\ref{eq:Bm}).
-Consider $j \in \Z$ defined in equation (\ref{eq:j}). \begin{itemize} \item if $j \ne 0$, then erase the $j$-th row in $\Delta_m$, which is the last row in $B_m$, \item if $j = 0$, then erase the first row in $\Delta_m$, which is the first row in $B_m$. \end{itemize}

-{\bf Step 8}.
-It remains to calculate $\det B_m$ for each $m$-th segment.
-Without loss of generality we assume $j \ne 0$, where $j$ is defined in equation (\ref{eq:j}).
-Using change of variables $\xi + {{N-j} \over {N+1}} \mapsto \xi$ and set $n = N+1$, $\alpha = N+1$ we restrict ourselves to the matrix from Lemma \ref{lem:det}.
-Note that in the right hand side of equation (\ref{eq:det}) only the first product depends on $\xi$.
-In our case we have
+Set $\alpha = 2N$ in Lemma \ref{lem:det}.
+If the blocks are {\it of the second type}, we also use the change of variables $\xi + {{N-1} \over {2N}} \mapsto \xi$.
+For simplicity, assume that all the blocks are {\it of the first type}.
+Note that on the right-hand side of Equation (\ref{eq:det}) only the first product depends on $\xi$.
+By Lemma \ref{lem:det} we have